SMHussain014/Generative-AI/project-002/README.md

 # How to add a package in the project
 - `poetry add fastapi "uvicorn[standard]"` for server
 - `poetry add pytest` for tests

-# How to run the project in CLI mode
-- `poetry run python ./app/main.py` and press enter
+- `poetry install` for all dependencies

 # How to run the tests in CLI mode
 - `poetry run pytest -v`

 # How to run the project at server
-- 'poetry run uvicorn app.main:myApp --host localhost --port 8000'
+- `poetry run uvicorn app.main:myApp --host localhost --port 8000` and press enter